I

 L

-Lane: The rectangular painted area between the baseline, the lane lines, and the free throw line.
+The rectangular painted area between the baseline, the lane lines, and the free throw line.
 Also called the "paint."

 Layup: A shot taken next to the basket in which the shooter extends their arm, lifts their same-side knee, and aims the ball at the upper corner of the painted square on the backboard.